dsbulk

 Syntax conventions Description

-Variable value.
-Replace with a user-defined value.
+Variable value to be replaced with a user-defined value

 [ ]